This is an illustration from

 boy if he returns her child.
 The young boy agrees and his kingdom became known as

-Land of the Eagles.
+the Land of the Eagles.